Undergraduate Advising

 The equivalents for the following Computer Science courses may be taken from approved universities and applied to your SF State CS Degree:

-• CSC 210: Introduction to (Java) Programming
+• CSC 101: Introduction to Computing

 • CSC 220: Data Structures